TEG-Blue·Interactive tools on .com →

 What state is the nervous system in right now — and can it move?

-When this evaluation shifts, the entire system reorganizes.
+In Model 1 — Emotions as Signals, the nervous system evaluates for safety or threat and generates a signal carrying information about what was detected.
+In M2, that signal reorganizes the entire system.
 Muscle tension redistributes.
 Sensory filtering adjusts.
 Cognitive access expands or contracts.
 Heart rate and hormonal balance change.
 The result is not a mood or an emotion — it is a physiological configuration that determines what aspects of reality are likely to be registered in the first place.
-A threat-related signal narrows processing.
-A safety-related signal broadens it.
-This shift happens before conscious awareness has time to form an interpretation.

 Core Propositions